oleh-zayats/awesome-unit-testing-swift/README.md

 ### 🎤 Talks: <br/>
 [Jon Reid - Test Driven Development for iOS](https://www.youtube.com/watch?v=Jzlz3Bx-NzM) - A definitive guide to understanding how you can test a unit of code. <br/>
+[WWDC 2018 - Testing Tips & Tricks](https://developer.apple.com/videos/play/wwdc2018/417/) - Discover techniques for making hard-to-test code testable on Apple platforms using XCTest.
+Learn a variety of tips for writing higher-quality tests that run fast and require less maintenance. <br/>
 [WWDC 2017 - Engineering for Testability](https://developer.apple.com/videos/play/wwdc2017/414/) - Techniques for designing the code of your an app so that it can be easily tested and best practices for developing a test suite that evolves with the app and scales as it grows. <br/>
 [WWDC 2017 - What's New in Testing](https://developer.apple.com/videos/play/wwdc2017/409)<br/>
 [WWDC 2016 - Advanced Testing and Continuous Integration](https://developer.apple.com/videos/play/wwdc2016/409) - An advanced class in Testing and Xcode Server. <br/>